nosimpler/nosimpler.github.io/_posts/2022-01-14-Recombination1.md

 transcription in the daughter cell will proceed until the next stop.
 And finally, we have W as a *signature* of that extension.
-This of course does not mean that all (or even most) tryptophan encoded in the genome exists *because of* gene extension, but it would sure be a lot of fun if we could estimate how much.
+This of course does not mean that all (or even most) tryptophan encoded in the genome exists *because of* recombinatory gene extension, but it would sure be a lot of fun if we could estimate how much.

 (Thanks to [Lior Pachter](https://twitter.com/lpachter) for reminding me about the McVean paper that motivated this post!)